Fort Worth Tire & Service: Thriving in spite of wrenching change since ‘83

 “It’s really like eating an elephant one bite at a time,” he says.
 “We have this great vintage aesthetic that shows through in our marketing and resonates with customers, but we’re also still using hand-written paper tickets.
 We’re moving into the Digital Age a step at a time.”

 These days, as consumers increasingly expect a digital relationship with the companies they patronize, the tire shop is accelerating its evolution.
-For example, Brock uses Womply Insights to understand the company’s performance and make smarter business decisions in less time.
+For example, Brock uses Womply’s small business software to understand the company’s performance and make smarter business decisions in less time.
 Specifically, he looks at revenue trends and competitive comparisons to get beyond instinct and really understand how the business is doing.

 Recently, Brock was concerned that things felt slow.
 “You’d walk around and not hear the wrenches going,” he says.
-Rather than make a rash decision and cut staff hours, he looked at the company’s weekly and historical transaction data in Insights.
+Rather than make a rash decision and cut staff hours, he looked at the company’s weekly and historical transaction data in the Womply dashboard.
 He was surprised to see that revenue performance actually wasn’t too bad that week.

 “When you run a small business, you learn to rely on your gut,” he says.
 “Sometimes your gut is right, and sometimes it’s not.
 It’s good to have a reality check to make sure you’re making decisions that help the business instead of hurting it.”

-Brock has also used Insights to see how his shop stacks up against other local auto repair businesses and learn how he can get an edge.
+Brock has also used Womply’s business intelligence functionality to see how his shop stacks up against other local auto repair businesses and learn how he can get an edge.
 He discovered that Fort Worth Tire’s revenue is typically twice as high as competitors, mainly because his transaction count is much higher.
 Still, his average transaction size is lower, so there’s more room to grow.

 Of course, information isn’t useful unless it’s actionable.
-One way Brock takes action is by planning marketing and promotions are the insider info he gets from Insights.
+One way Brock takes action is by planning marketing and promotions based on the insider info he gets from Womply.

 For example, he saw that revenue typically takes a dip around back-to-school time, likely because schedules are busy and budgets are tighter as families stock up on school supplies.
 Armed with this intel, Brock can create targeted, timely incentives to encourage more business and plan staff hours accordingly.